muratk5n/thirdwave/en/README.md

 ---

 *Severence* is some cooky shit..
-I like it
+Saw first ep, I like it

 ---